lucagardi/python-plugins/README.md

 # collectd Python plugins

-This repository contains *collectd* plugins written in the Python scropting language.
+This repository contains *collectd* plugins written in the Python scripting language.

 ## License